Rogue00/rpg/README.md

 //Equipping wearable from inventiry
 //Equiptment - only start event listener when wearable is worn
 //Check is same item is allready worn
-//BUG: Canvas - check when all images are loaded (onload)
+//Map - BUG: Canvas - check when all images are loaded (onload)
+//Fix enemy coalitions
+// Map - Add obsticals
+// Map - Add items

 #--=== Done ===--